Simulation Innovation and Mentoring Services

 • Medical equipment (e.g., intravenous infusion devices)

-• Simulated EHR & medication bar-code scanner
+• Simulated Electronic Health Records (EHR) & medication bar-code scanner

-Two of the 6 simulated hospital rooms in Gilbert accommodate multiple patient simulators.
+Two of the six simulated hospital rooms in Gilbert accommodate multiple patient simulators.
 One of these rooms often serves as a labor and delivery suite and the other multi-patient room includes furnishings to facilitate residential or home health scenarios.

 Learning Lab with Exam Rooms

-There are 6 outpatient clinic exam rooms surrounding a central learning lab where students engage in skills practice and competency testing.
+There are six outpatient clinic exam rooms surrounding a central learning lab where students engage in skills practice and competency testing.
 Each exam room is furnished with an exam table and physical assessment equipment.
 These rooms are also used for interdisciplinary and telehealth simulations with prelicensure and advanced practice nursing students.

 Three Learning Labs in the Gilbert Simulation Center provide students with flexible, interactive learning environments.
 Students are provided presentations on multiple large screens and demonstrations along with opportunities to practice skills and patient care.
 Patient simulators, skills-task trainers and medical equipment is set-up in these labs based on scheduled course activities.

-There are 2 dedicated wellness spaces in the Gilbert Simulation Center.
+There are two dedicated wellness spaces in the Gilbert Simulation Center.
 The wellness spaces are used as part of education activities and for relaxation and renewal.
 Students are encouraged to use mindfulness and centering techniques as they approach patient care simulations.

 Students enjoy immersion in the simulated hospital environment upon entering through automated double doors to reach the nurses station.
 The medication room door is behind the nurses station near patient care items used during simulations.
 Cameras and microphones throughout the center follow students through the rooms to make activities visible to other learners and faculty.

-Steele Innovative Learning Center, Tucson
+Steele Innovative Learning Center (SILC)

 Common Procedure Lab